algorand/go-algorand-doc/downloads/installers/linux_amd64/README.md

 Hi,

-Thanks for your interest in joining our TestNet, we are very excited to have you!
+Thanks for your interest in Algorand, we are very excited to have you!

-Algorand uses this test environment to measure performance and test new features.
-We collect metrics and data to help improve the protocol and troubleshoot issues (we will not collect this data on the MainNet unless you explicitly allow it).
+Algorand software includes optional support for collecting telemetry data that is sent to the Cloud for our analysis.
+We collect metrics and data to help improve the protocol and troubleshoot issues.
+Telemetry is disabled by default and can be toggled using the `diagcfg telemetry` commands.

-By proceeding to join the Algorand TestNet you are acknowledging your consent to the collection and temporary storage for the data outlined below.
+By enabling telemetry, you are acknowledging your consent to the collection and temporary storage for the data outlined below.

 <table>
   <tr>